fjgalesloot/roon-extension-mqtt/README.md

 The extension subscribes to all zone updates and pushes all info it gets from the Zone object found on https://roonlabs.github.io/node-roon-api-transport/Zone.html defined by the node-roon-api-transport service.
 It prepends the data with "roon/[zone-name]/...".

-The MQTT topci for the 1 Line Now Playing information for a zone called Zone1 is: `roon/Zone1/now_playing/one_line/line1`.
+The MQTT topci for the 1 Line Now Playing information for a zone called Zone1 is: `roon/zone1/now_playing/one_line/line1`.

+As the characters +, /, # and space are illegal MQTT topic characters, those will be replaced by -.
+So if the name of a zone is `Kitchen / Living Room` you should use the topic `Kitchen---Living-Room` when subscribing and/or publishing.
+The same logic applies to the `[output-name]` descibed below.

+The extension will ignore `+ 1` and similar when zones are grouped.
+So a grouped zone named `Kitchen + 2` will need to be addressed as `Kitchen` when you want to publish or subscribe to topics.

 You can also see all published MQTT methods by uncommenting line 19 in app.js.
 Be aware that this will create a much larger log file.

 ### Control